fischersean/phish-food/README.md

 - WallStreetbetsELITE

 ## Why?
 It was widely reported during the GameStop hype that hedge funds were setting up or buying applications to scrape Reddit for the latest trending stock data.
-I thought is would be a helpful to a retail trader to have access to the same data.
+I thought it would be helpful to a retail trader to have access to the same data.